Azzedde/Azzedde.github.io/_posts/2025-06-28-brainstormers-2-0-building-an-ai-ideation-engine.md

 date: 2025-06-28 15:56:59 +0200
 categories: technical
 excerpt: >
-  Brainstormers 2.0 is a privacy-first, Next.js-powered platform that lets you ideate with AI agents through six scientifically backed brainstorming techniques—all while your API key never leaves the browser.
+  Come see how I built a platform that help you brainstorm following scientifically proven brainstorming methods ... with LLMs !
+author_profile: true
+read_time: true
+classes: [wide, full-bleed]
+header:
+  overlay_image: /assets/images/brainstomers-post-cover.avif
+  overlay_filter: 0.5
+  caption: "Thinking is the best thing ever !"
 ---

 > **"When two or more brains clash, sparks fly.